-And Iroé understood that this work might fall into the hands of the ignorant and he said 'I conjure him into whose hands this secret things he may desire, intend and perform that this treasure may come unto none unworthy, nor may he manifest it unto any who is unwise, nor unto one who feareth not God.
+And Iroé understood that this work might fall into the hands of the ignorant and he said 'I conjure him into whose hands this secret may come by the power of the creator and his wisdom that in all things he may desire, intend and perform that this treasure may come unto none unworthy, nor may he manifest it unto any who is unwise, nor unto one who feareth not God.
 Because if he act otherwise, I pray God that he may never be worthy to attain unto the desired effect.'

 And so he deposited the Key, which Solomon had preserved, in the ivory casket.
-But the words of the Key are as follows, divided into This mysterious Key of science was concealed for centuries from the Despots and the Grandees of the Italian soil, the extent of which tyranny held the People in ignorance, attended from birth and two books, and shown in order.
+But the words of the Key are as follows, divided into two books, and shown in order.